Go to the Students section

 Oxford Brookes participated in the ECU Race Equality Charter Mark pilot in 2014.
 This provided important lessons and insights to guide our progress and stakeholder engagement.

-The long-term objectives for the strategy are that:
+The overarching objectives for the current strategy are that: